Vietnam.vn - Nền tảng quảng bá Việt Nam

 Provinces from Thanh Hoa to Thua Thien - Hue will have rain, moderate rain, locally heavy rain and thunderstorms; thunderstorms may cause tornadoes, lightning and strong gusts of wind.
 Lowest temperature from 23-26 degrees Celsius.
 Highest temperature from 29-32 degrees Celsius.

-Provinces and cities from Da Nang to Binh Thuan will have scattered showers and thunderstorms, with scattered showers and thunderstorms in the afternoon, with some places having heavy rain; thunderstorms may cause tornadoes, lightning and strong gusts of wind.
-Southwesterly winds level 2-3.
+Provinces and cities from Da Nang to Binh Thuan will have scattered showers and thunderstorms, with scattered showers and thunderstorms in the afternoon, and locally heavy rain in some places; thunderstorms may cause tornadoes, lightning, and strong gusts of wind.
+Southwest wind level 2-3.
 Lowest temperature from 24-27 degrees Celsius.
 Highest temperature from 31-34 degrees Celsius.

-In the South, there will be rain, moderate rain and scattered thunderstorms at night, locally heavy to very heavy rain, then showers and thunderstorms in some places; in thunderstorms there is a possibility of tornadoes, lightning and strong gusts of wind.
+In the South, there will be rain at night, moderate rain and scattered thunderstorms, locally heavy to very heavy rain, then showers and thunderstorms in some places; in thunderstorms there is a possibility of tornadoes, lightning and strong gusts of wind.
 West to Southwest wind level 2-3.
 Lowest temperature from 24-27 degrees Celsius.
 Highest temperature from 30-33 degrees Celsius, some places above 33 degrees Celsius./.

 Source: https://dangcongsan.vn/xa-hoi/bac-bo-nang-len-lu-tren-cac-song-tiep-tuc-xuong-677736.html